geekysuavo/tidybib/README.md

 source file formatting and I wrote a quick hack to satisfy my need for consistency and structure.
 It's sad, really.

+## Notice

+No guarantees that this will work for you, but it should barf pretty hard if you try and feed it files that aren't formatted as it expects.
+One thing to make sure of is that no email addresses (i.e. no ampersands) are present in the BibTeX fields, and that each field only occupies a single line of text in the input files.